yanglr/TinyCalculator-WCF1/README.md

 # TinyCalculator-WCF1
-TinyCalculator-WCF, built using WCF, Windows Forms and C#.
+TinyCalculator-WCF, built using WCF soup, Windows Forms and C#.

 The solution includes three projects:
 - A "WCF service library" project to construct the services as library.